Riken0306/Complete-Guide-to-react-Hooks/README.md

 &rarr; By passing empty Dependency array useEffect can be called only once.

 &rarr; useEffect hook has a cleanup function that is used to remove subscrption of some event-handlers which are particularly unmounted.

+&rarr; Be careful while specifying empty dependency list.
+Previous state of variable can be used to encounter this issue.

+&rarr; Data can be fetched in using axios.

+- In useEffect axios.get(URL).then(//success).catch(//error) must be handled
+- Use this data from .JSON file and use as per your requirement by manuplating dependency list and cleanup function